mxhero/onedrive-api/README.md

 OneDrive-Api is a http client for java backends that want to use OneDrive Api from Microsoft (https://dev.onedrive.com/README.htm)

-  - Has an auto-refresh mechanism implemented on every call
+  - Has an auto-refresh mechanism, is activated when refreshToken is provided
   - Amount of retries, timeouts, and more are easy configurable using either enviroment variables or system properties.
   - Suports OneDrive for indivual but for business is coming soon.